rmccracken/Responsive-Portfolio/README.md

-# Basic-Portfolio
+# responsive-Portfolio

-This is the test of the basic portfolio text edited through notepad
+This is the test of the responsive portfolio.
+This will shrink text based upon a small medium and large screen